SilvanTeufel/SideScroller3D_ReadMe/README.md

 Character Animation Statemachine
 1. Right Click Create Animation -> Animation Blueprint
-2. Choose Parent Class of the CharacterBase -> CharacterBaseAnimInstance / EnemyBase -> EnemyBaseAnimInstance / MouseBotBase -> MouseBotBaseAnimInstance
+2. Choose Parent Class of the UnitBase ->UnitBaseAnimInstance
 3. Choose Skeleton
 4. Copy Statemachine from (All\Engine\Plugins\SideScroller3D\Content\SideScroller3D\Blueprints\Animations)
 5. You can change the Time the Unit stuck in the Animation.
 This will also change Gameplay.
 To Adjust the Animation Times take a Look into the ControllerBase properties.